Melvin-Abraham/gaudc-wiki/Setup-Authentication-for-Google-Assistant-Unofficial-Desktop-Client.md

     ![Register Model](./assets/register-model.png)

 8. Now, after you have created a model, you will be asked to download the credentials.
-Click on "**Download OAuth 2.0 credentials**"
+Skip this by clicking on **Next**.

     ![Download Credentials](./assets/download-credentials.png)